 USB Optical Spectrometer

 The Ossila Optical Spectrometer with USB-C cable.
 Simply install the spectroscopy software and plug the spectrometer into a standard USB port on your computer to get started.
-The Ossila Optical Spectrometer has a 320 nm to 1050 nm (vis-NIR) spectral range, powerful internal electronics, and measures just 78 mm x 78 mm x 38 mm.
+The Ossila Optical Spectrometer has a 320 nm to 1050 nm spectral range (covering UV-A, visible, and near IR), powerful internal electronics, and measures just 78 mm x 78 mm x 38 mm.
 The Optical Spectrometer Complete Bundle offers the best value, but the Ossila Optical Spectrometer is available as a standalone unit with the Ossila Spectroscopy Software package for just £950.00.

 Eligible for FREE worldwide shipping and covered by our two year warranty.